majidkambarath/WoodQ._ecom/README.md

-# WoodMart E-commerce App
+# WoodQ E-commerce App
-Welcome to WoodMart, a sophisticated wood eCommerce app that elevates user experiences through its user-friendly interface and advanced features.
+Welcome to WoodQ, a sophisticated wood eCommerce app that elevates user experiences through its user-friendly interface and advanced features.
 From interactive purchase tracking to wishlists and robust product filtering, WoodMart ensures a secure and enjoyable shopping journey.

 ## Features